 2. Evasion of Accountability in Public Utilities

-The information sought was not sensitive or classified; it concerned electricity billing logic, meter data, and refund mechanisms.
-The PIO’s silence suggests an attempt to shield the department from scrutiny regarding potential billing irregularities or administrative errors.
+The information sought was not sensitive or classified; rather, it concerned electricity billing logic, meter data, and refund mechanisms.
+Consequently, the PIO’s silence suggests an attempt to shield the department from scrutiny regarding potential billing irregularities or administrative errors.

 3. The Role of the First Appellate Authority (FAA)